 Thinking of moving in 2022?
-Here is what you need to know
+Here’s what you need to know

 Have you been putting your home move off until 2022?
-Many home-hunters have already started putting their moving plans into action.
+Many home-hunters are starting to put their moving plans into action this year.

-So, to help you get a head-start, here’s how the new year housing market is shaping up so far.
+So, to help you get a head-start, here’s how this year’s housing market is shaping up so far.

 Signs of a ‘closer to normal’ market in 2022